-Apparently, in those days the house of God was in a very sorry, messy and awful state.
-Unfortunately, the spiritual state or condition of the Church today is nothing better.
+Apparently, in those days, the house of God was in a very sorry, messy, and awful state.
+Unfortunately, the spiritual state or condition of many churches today is nothing better.

-First, according to the Scripture, Hezekiah swung into action as soon as he ascended the throne (2 Chro.
+First, according to the Scripture, Hezekiah swung into action as soon as he ascended the throne (2 Chron.
 29:3-6).

-Before he became the King, Hezekiah must have sought the face of God privately, in his closet, for divine wisdom, strength, courage or boldness to bring about true reformation in Judah.
+Before he became the King, Hezekiah must have sought the face of God privately for divine wisdom, strength, courage, or boldness to bring about genuine reformation in Judah.

 This is a lesson for everyone who wants to be a reformer today!

-While you may not yet have the opportunity or the authority to bring about radical positive changes in the sorry system you are now, you can begin by seeking the face of God in fasting and prayer for divine wisdom and courage, and also begin to draw out a divine and definite plan or course of action you will pursue when you are finally presented with the opportunity, position, or authority for reformation.
+While you may not yet have the opportunity or the authority to bring about radical positive changes in the sorry system you are now, you can begin by seeking the face of God in fasting and prayer for divine wisdom and courage and start to draw out a divine and definite plan or course of action you will pursue when you are finally presented with the opportunity, position, or authority for reformation.

 The Scripture admonishes you to “Prepare your work outside, get everything ready for you in the field; and after that build your house.”
 (Prov.
 24:27 RSV).

-Second, the Scripture bears testimony to Hezekiah’s moral uprightness, right conduct, good motives, faith in God, reverence and love for God.
+Second, the Scripture bears testimony to Hezekiah’s moral uprightness, proper conduct, good motives, faith in God, reverence, and love for God.

 5 He trusted in the LORD God of Israel, so that after him was none like him among all the kings of Judah, nor who were before him.